 Step 1: Classic collar

 Let’s start with a very simple, classic collar shape.
 After you have created the outlines of the blouse it’s time to make it look made of fabric, instead of plastic.
 Look at the outline of the collar.
 The folds that you’re creating should follow its direction.
 This blouse is pretty close to the body and the fabric is stretched.
-This will affect the folds: they won’t be very long and they will be place relatively close to the shoulders.
+This will affect the folds: they won’t be very long and they will be placed relatively close to the shoulders.